nus-cs2113-AY1920S2/tp/docs/UserGuide.md

     |___________|_____________________________________|_____________________________________________|
     | 1         |  XX                                 |  A                                          |
     |___________|_____________________________________|_____________________________________________|
+*Note: All commands above are not case sensitive.*

+#### 4.5.4.
+Edit Performance List
+Edit the list of students' result under a certain event.
+This is a step by step command and you may follow the instructions given by the console.
+During the process, you can choose to edit either student's name or result.

+Format: `performance edit`

+Step by step guide to edit name:

+    >>> performance edit
+    Please key in the name of event that you wish to access to its student's performance.
+    >>> event
+    Please key in the name of student that you wish to edit his/her performance
+    >>> Alice
+    Please key in the type of performance parameter you want to edit: name / result
+    >>> name ***
+    Please key in the student's new name
+    >>> Carl
+    The student name has been changed to Carl successfully.
+You can follow the same procedure to edit result, but change your input from `name` to `result` at the `***` line.

+*Note: All commands above are not case sensitive.*

+#### 4.5.5.
+Sort Performance List
+Sort the list of students' result under a certain event.
+This is a step by step command and you may follow the instructions given by the console.
+During the process, you can choose to sort by either student's name or result.

+Format: `performance sort`

+Step by step guide to edit name:

+    >>> performance sort
+    Please key in the name of event that you wish to access to its student's performance.
+    >>> event
+    Please key in the name of student that you wish to edit his/her performance
+    >>> Alice
+    Do you want to sort by students' name or result?
+    >>> name ***
+    Performance List is sorted by Performance name for Event:  event

+You can follow the same procedure to sort by result, but change your input from `name` to `result` at the `***` line.

+*Note: All commands above are not case sensitive.*

 ## FAQ

 ## 5. Possible Console Messages and Reasons:
+1. If you entered a wrong command type, ie. not specifying which category your command belongs to

+       Please provide a valid command category.
+Refer to 'help' for more info.

 1. If you entered two flags, i.e. n/work n/presentation:

        EventParser: Duplicate name flag